 - Swallowing diagnostic evaluations

 Developmental pediatricians asses a child to see if he or she is meeting developmental milestones.
-The Centers for Disease Control and Prevention has a list of developmental milestones and tips for parents.
-For more information, please call 901-287-7337.
-Our fax number is 901.266.6670.
+The Centers for Disease Control and Prevention has a list of developmental milestones and tips for parents to encourage good process.